Pumpkin Cream Cheese Muffins

 Recently I decided to get a muffin I wouldn’t normally try.
 It was sitting in its own little corner, all by itself, while the rest of the muffins were bunched together, seducing the eye of every passerby.

 The lonely muffin was made out of pumpkin and was filled with cream cheese.
+Pumpkin cream cheese muffins?
 I never really liked pumpkin and I doubted I would enjoy it much.
 However, I couldn’t just leave it sitting all alone there.
-To my delight, the muffin turned out to be the most delicious of them all!
+To my delight, these pumpkin cream cheese muffins turned out to be the most delicious of them all!
 And then it hit me, it was the last one cause it was the most popular!

 I started looking for it hence forward every time I went to the boutique.
 Unfortunately, I either stumbled upon the last one or worse, nothing at all.
 I realized I had to try and make it in my home kitchen, in case I wouldn’t be lucky enough to find the last one.